pradyot-09/Literature-Survey/MSR_loves_Github.md

 # Research Proposal
-## *Title* : A Survey of contributions to Github by the MSR Community
+## *Title* : A Survey of Findings from Github reported by the MSR Community

 *Author : Pradyot Patil*